ali77gh/bake-rs/README.md

 Note: If you run this on a windows system only the windows commands will run but as you did not specify commands_linux and commands_macos if you run this task on Linux or MacOS it will run default commands.

+Note: if you don't specify platform specific commands for a platform with no default commands Bake will show an error while running that task on that specific platform.

 ## Environment variables

-Sometimes your tasks need some environment variables to run in this case you can specify some 'envs' in your bakefile and bake will check if that environment variable is exist or not.
+Sometimes your tasks need some environment variables to run, in this case you can specify some 'envs' for your task and Bake will check if that environment variable is exist or not.

-Note: you can provide a default EV for your requested EV by providing 'default' field in your yaml
+Note: you can also provide a default value for your env by providing 'default' field in your yaml

 ```yaml
 tasks: